harshkhalkar/kubernetes/Installation/README.md

 > Ensure system meets these minimum requirements to avoid installation and performance issues.

+## Optional: Set Hostname

+To help distinguish nodes in the cluster, you may set a hostname for the master node: **sudo hostnamectl set-hostname master**

 ## Usage

 Make the scripts executable and run them in the required order: